-Soft, fluffy, easy yeast rolls started in your bread machine and finished in the oven!
-A family favorite saved nearly 10,000 times, this beginner-friendly recipe includes make-ahead tips for perfect, hot rolls every time.
+Soft, fluffy, easy homemade yeast rolls started in your bread machine and finished in the oven!
+A family favorite saved over 10,000 times, this beginner-friendly recipe includes make-ahead tips for perfect, hot rolls every time.
 No bread machine?
 I’ve got you covered!
 You will thank me when you taste them!!

 ⭐️ ⭐️ ⭐️ ⭐️ ⭐️ Reader Michelle Raved: “I tried this recipe one time and was sold!
 Now I’ve used the dough for whole loaf bread, monkey bread, and cinnamon rolls, the dough is so versatile and easy and never fails!”

 Soft, golden yeast rolls that melt in your mouth?
 Yes, please!
-This easy yeast roll recipe is a family tradition that’s been on our holiday tables for years—and it’s been saved nearly 10,000 times by readers who love it just as much.
+This Easy Yeast Roll recipe is a family tradition that’s been on our holiday tables for years—and it’s been saved over 10,000 times by readers who love it just as much.
 Whether you’re a first-time baker or a seasoned bread enthusiast, I’ll walk you through it step by step, from the bread machine to a perfect bake in the oven.
 Don’t have a bread machine?
 No problem, I’ll show you how to make this dinner roll recipe by hand or with a stand mixer.

 I know yeast baking can be scary, but I promise you, you got this!
-With years of recipe testing and countless batches of rolls under my belt, I’ve perfected this one to be as foolproof as it is delicious.
+With years of recipe testing and countless batches of rolls under my belt, I’ve perfected these homemade rolls to be as foolproof as they are delicious.
 I’ll even give you tips on making these rolls ahead of time so they’re soft, fluffy, and fresh when you’re ready to serve.
 Whether it’s a holiday feast or a weeknight dinner, these rolls will be the star of the show.

 - Bread Flour | While you can substitute with AP flour, the results will not be the same as the light, fluffy rolls you get with bread flour.
 Bread flour has a higher protein content, which gives a better texture.